 Under the umbrella of NYU Winthrop’s Diabetes and Obesity Institute, the distinction of Advanced Inpatient Diabetes Certification by The Joint Commission is part of a considerable portfolio of diabetes-specific services that boldly positions NYU Winthrop as the regional leader in diabetes care.

-The Diabetes Education Center has a three part mission to provide:
+The Diabetes Education Center has a two-part mission to provide:

 Recognized by the American Diabetes Association, in accordance with the National Standards for Diabetes Self-Management Education and Support and committed to meeting the diverse needs of our patients, the Diabetes Education Center provides both group instruction and a variety of stand-alone courses that are taught in individual sessions: